defenseunicorns/component-generator/docs/how-to-relase-component-generator.md

 # Component-Generator Release

-This document provides guidance on how to create DUBBD releases, address release issues, and other helpful tips.
+This document provides guidance on how to create Component-Generator releases, address release issues, and other helpful tips.

 ## Creating releases